propelorm/Propel2/documentation/documentation/01-installation.markdown

 }
 {% endhighlight %}

-Then, to install all of the dependencies, run in a terminal :
+Then, to install all of the dependencies, run in a terminal:
 {% highlight bash %}
 php composer.phar install
 {% endhighlight %}